quintilesims/consul/example/terraform/README.md

 module "consul" {
   source         = "github.com/quintilesims/consul/terraform"
   environment_id = "<environment id here>"
+  ami = "ami-f5fc2c8d"
+  min_count = 3
 }
 ```

 This module will create a Consul deploy, service, and load balancer in the specified environment.
+The specified environment should be a unique environment that _only_ contains services for Consul.

 The name for each of these entities is `consul-server`, but they can be overwitten with variables:
 ```
 module "consul" {